MicroEJ/docs/KernelDeveloperGuide/kfEnabledLibraries.rst

 .. note::

    The code is wrapped by a static check of the :ref:`option_enable_security_manager`.
-   By default, this option is disabled, so the code is automatically removed by the SOAR.
+   By default, this option is disabled, so the SOAR automatically removes the code.
-   This allows to use your library in a Mono-Sandbox environment where ROM footprint matters.
+   This allows you to use your library in a Mono-Sandbox environment where ROM footprint matters.
-   This option shall be enabled by your Kernel to enable the Security Manager check.
+   Your Kernel shall enable this option to trigger the Security Manager checks.

 .. _SecurityManager: https://repository.microej.com/javadoc/microej_5.x/apis/java/lang/SecurityManager.html